amballa/Unit-2-Project/index.md

 ![image](https://user-images.githubusercontent.com/92558174/146867019-88381d28-9055-49bb-9345-4b0994e10052.png)
-_Point guard Ja Morant, drafted 2nd overall by the Memphis Grizzlies in 2019_
+_NBA commissioner Adam Silver congratulating point guard Ja Morant, drafted 2nd overall by the Memphis Grizzlies in 2019_

 ## Background
 The NBA is amongst the most popular and premier sports leagues in the world.
-The league truly represents the best of the best in the world of basketball.
-But before getting a chance to play on the biggest stage in basketball, prospective players must prove themselves on a smaller stage - whether in the minor leagues, internationally, or more commonly on colleges courts across the US.
+Attracting millions of viewers and generating billions in annual revenue, the league truly represents the best of the best in the world of basketball.
+But before getting a chance to play on the biggest stage in basketball, prospective players must prove themselves on a smaller stage - whether in the American minor league, internationally, or most often on the college court.
+Every year, 60 individuals are chosen to join the ranks of the NBA, approximately 50 drafted directly from college.
+This selection comes from a pool of over 4,500 Division 1 player across 350 teams.

 Using the performance statistics of college basketball players, my goal is to predict which althletes will be drafted by NBA teams in a given year.